 - Too Costly

-Is Apple kidding to us?
+Is Apple kidding us?
 What, $599 for a phone?
 Gosh Even if it has a few “gee whiz” and “it’s neat” capabilities, no smartphone is worth that amount of money.
 With the cost of this behemoth handset, Apple has gone completely off the rails.

 Why would anybody be so naïve as to pay so much for a mobile phone?
-Are people so hooked to blabbing on the phone that they’ll pay $600 for the privilege?
+Are people so hooked on blabbing on the phone that they’ll pay $600 for the privilege?
 People ought to have a life.
 Do you just want to squander your money lining the coffers of Steve Jobs and his Apple chums?
 Instead of squandering $599 on yet another over-hyped, over-priced Apple commodity, put it to good use.

 - Small Storage